rsml/vscode-snippets-redux/README.md

 ## How to use

-Add the contents for `snippets.json` to:
+Add the contents of `snippets.json` to:

 ```bash
 ~/Library/Application Support/Code/User/snippets/javascript.json